-On-demand workshop or course environments in the cloud are sometimes the ideal solution for a training that requires flexibility for applications, number of users, amount of computing power etc. Research Computing Services staff can help to set up an environment that meets your educational needs, create user accounts, and install necessary software.
+On-demand workshop or course environments in the cloud are sometimes the ideal solution for a training that requires flexibility for applications, number of users, amount of computing power etc. Research Computing and Data Services staff can help to set up an environment that meets your educational needs, create user accounts, and install necessary software.
 We have a library of on-demand environments that support software such as R and SQL.
 If the software needed in your course is not already supported by existing environments, we can work with you to design a new one.

 SQL and NoSQL databases are enormously helpful tools for analyzing data, but the process of creating one is tedious and error prone.
 There are several options for pay-per-use database services across multiple cloud vendors.
-Please contact Research Computing Services if you are planning to use a managed database and need help to determine the best option.
+Please contact Research Computing and Data Services if you are planning to use a managed database and need help to determine the best option.

 Northwestern Cloud Account Benefits